India

 a horse carriage on the streets of Jodhpur

-A pair of grandfather and grandson riding in a horse carriage on the streets of Jodhpur, the second largest city in Jodhpur. © Don Mammoser
+A heartwarming moment unfolds as a grandfather and grandson ride together in a horse carriage through the bustling streets of Jodhpur, sharing a simple joy across generations. © Don Mammoser

 Rural women